On4r1s/git-theme-classification/README.md

 ## Usage

-Now u can simply run the script.
+Now you can simply run the script.

 By default buffer is 5, so time needed to analize all wiki pages is ~ (wiki pages/5)+1 minutes.